 These are definitely some of our most astonishing stone bases in pair we have, from historical purpose, size to carving.
 In great condition.
 One of a kind.

 Price marks as pair.
 And sell as a pair only.

 Kindly noted that there are two Kirlin guardians (Similar purpose to foo dogs)in the pictures.
 They are just place atop to show function of the column bases.
 They’re NOT included with the column bases.
-However, if you are interested in purchasing the Kirlin pair, kindly contact us for the information and details separately.
+However, if you are interested in purchasing the Kirlin pair, kindly contact us for further information and details.
 Thank you.

 Dimensions: 31.5″ x 31.5″ x 37″

 Antique piece.
 Sell in used, pre-owned condition.
 Vintage and antique items by nature have variable amounts of wear, imperfections, signs of use, age and time.
 Perfectly imperfect.
 Condition shown as in pictures.
 Kindly contact us if you need more info. or detail pictures.